-CMPB medical scientists and staff are responsible for the following general functions:
+CMPB scientists and staff are responsible for the following general functions:

-- Directing, managing, evaluating and interpreting all pathology data generated during the conduct of NTP toxicity and carcinogenicity studies
+- Directing, managing, evaluating, and interpreting all pathology data generated during the conduct of DNTP toxicity and carcinogenicity studies.

-- Investigating molecular mechanisms of spontaneous and chemically induced nonneoplastic and neoplastic lesions in NTP studies
+- Investigating molecular mechanisms of spontaneous and chemically induced nonneoplastic and neoplastic lesions in DNTP studies.

 - Leading state-of the-science core pathology laboratories which include: